dyhes/zulip/templates/zerver/help/share-and-upload-files.md

 * **Click the paperclip** (<i class="fa fa-paperclip"></i>) icon at
   the bottom of the compose box to find files on your computer.

-Zulip will insert a link to the file, in Markdown format:
+Aloha will insert a link to the file, in Markdown format:
 `[link text](URL)`.
 You can modify the `link text` to whatever you want.

-Zulip will automatically generate a **thumbnail** of the file when you send it, if it can.
+Aloha will automatically generate a **thumbnail** of the file when you send it, if it can.
 You can
 [preview the message](/help/preview-your-message-before-sending) before sending to see what the thumbnail will look like.

 ## Troubleshooting info

-Zulip does not generate thumbnails for messages with more than ten attachments.
+Aloha does not generate thumbnails for messages with more than ten attachments.

-The maximum file size for attachments is 25MB in most Zulip installations.
+The maximum file size for attachments is 25MB in most Aloha installations.
 This limit can be changed by the server administrator.

 ## Related articles